I avoid looking him in the face. I don't want him reading my eyes or discovering how broken I am inside. I just exhale in resignation.

 "Yes.
 But don't ruin anything."

-She remains motionless, her lips parted.
+She stands frozen, lips parted.

 "If you ever wondered why I hate you so much... there's your answer," she says, turning to leave.